 - Sweep and bag any glass dust where posible

 - Blow remaining dust away with a leaf blower

 - Rake and blend any covered soil

-- After a couple of rainy days there is little sign of any dust
+- After a couple of rainy days there will be little sign of any dust